-What You Can Expect With Gum Disease Treatment
+What Should I Expect With Gum Disease Treatment?

 Dr. Karbakhsch and Dr. Katafuchi will take the time to prepare a plan based on your individual needs.
 Below is a description of common techniques that we use to address gum disease.

 To control the bacteria that live beneath the gum tissue, your doctor may perform scaling and root planing.
 During the procedure, the doctor will remove bacterial buildup from the periodontal pockets and clean and smooth the tooth root.

 Dr. Karbakhsch and Dr. Katafuchi usually combine scaling and root planing with a regimen of antimicrobial rinses.
 Our Tacoma gum disease patients may also receive antibiotics, non-invasive BEMER therapy to enhance their body’s natural healing processes, and nutritional counseling to prevent future inflammation and damage to their health.

 Your doctor may conduct a procedure to clear away the infection, reduce the periodontal pockets, and restore lost bone and tissue.
 Our practice will also use BEMER therapy right after surgery to help you recover more quickly and with less discomfort.